voidfiles/BHive/README.markdown

         * Manager.get - gets an object by id
         * Manager.delete - delets an object by id
         * Manager.create - create an document instance
-    * bh.document.Model - The model for an individual document.
+    * bh.document.Document - The model for an individual document.
-        * Model.x - x will represent any fields on the document that you set.
+        * Document.data.x - x will represent any fields on the document that you set.
-        * Model.validate - will validate the model
+        * Document.validate - will validate the model
-        * Model.save - will validate and then save the object if no validation errors
+        * Document.save - will validate and then save the object if no validation errors
-        * Model.delete - delete this instance of the model
+        * Document.delete - delete this instance of the model

 * bh.modules - the base module manager.